Los Angeles Expungement Attorney

 either a misdemeanor or a felony), we may be able to reduce it to a misdemeanor

-and then proceed to expunge it.
-An expunged misdemeanor is better than
+and then proceed to get it expunged.
+An expunged misdemeanor is a better

 Expunging Drug Charges